callenb/callenb.github.io/_pages/privacy-policy.md

 ### What personal data do I collect and why do I collect it?

 #### Subscription Forms
-I use Mailchimp for all my subscription forms as well as processing any emails I send out.
-Mailchimp act as my Data Processor and securely store all the data I collect through them..
+I use TinyLetter for all my subscription forms as well as processing any emails I send out.
+TinyLetter act as my Data Processor and securely store all the data I collect through them..
 You’ll find their [Privacy Policy here](https://mailchimp.com/legal/privacy/)

 When you subscribe to my site you are giving me permission to email you new posts and other messages that might contain affiliate links or be commercial in nature.